pragma-art/pragma-template/README.md

 #### `npm run build`

-Produces a final production build zip file to `project.zip`, giving byte and ETH cost stats.
+Produces a final production build `.zip` file to `project.zip`, giving byte and ETH cost stats.

+You can upload this `.zip` file to the Pragma [playground](https://beta.pragma.art/playground) directly

 ## Source Structure